therealizzi/earworm/README.md

 <strong>5.
 TECHNICAL OVERVIEW</strong>

 EarWorm is primarily written in JavaScript, with dynamic HTML & CSS.
 The styling of the app is drawn from the Materialize framework, which provides the glossy skin.
-And in the background, an army of APIs deliver everything you wanna know about that lyric/song/artist.
+And in the background, an army of APIs deliver everything you want to know about that lyric/song/artist.

 <Languages> JavaScript, HTML, CSS